iamqiz/bash-wsl2-host/README.md

 }
 ```

-finaly add your ip name to windows hosts
+finaly add your host name to windows hosts, ip can be arbitrary,it will be replace with real value;
 look like this :
 ```text
 .....